Sunny-softdev/DefaultWeb_Practice/README.md

 # DefaultWeb_Practice
-This ia a text in a readme file
+This is a text in a readme file